genkiyui/prml-derivations/README.md

 # prml-derivations

-My derivations of the formulas in *Pattern Recognition And Machine Learning*.
-To me, these formulas are not easy to derive by reading.
+My derivations of the formulas that are hard to be derived by reading in *Pattern Recognition And Machine Learning*.

 - [x] Introduction
 - [ ] Probability Distributions (In progress)